adriaFreixasWb/git-calisthenics/docs/Session5.md

 ## Creating mulitple conflicts on the same file

-From main branch, create a new file called list-of-conflicts.txt writte the follwing on it
+From main branch, create a new file called list-of-conflicts.txt write the following on it

 ```
 Starting section